Ynn/selfstar/exercises/follow-me.md

 {/code}

-<u>Question 4 - Command:</u> Extend your command to be able to configure the energy saving goal and test your work.
+<u>Question 4 - Command:</u> Write a command to be able to configure the energy saving goal and test your work.

 ![The FollowMeAdministration service](/img/exercises/follow.me/FollowMeCommand.png)